'Predatory' Bay farmer Robert McLarnon, 78, sentenced on historic sex charges

 McLarnon sat hunched and swaying, eyes closed and head propped up on a crutch, in the dock for much of the sentencing hearing in Tauranga District Court this afternoon.

-The court heard McLarnon's victims were young girls and a woman.
+The court heard McLarnon's victims were young and teenaged girls.

 One-by-one, five victims, now mature women, told him about the impact of his offending on their lives in the decades it took to bring him to justice.